History: 1971 c. 148

 , 259 N.W.2d 695

-The department is not required to make specific findings as to a defense to a worker's claim, but it is better practice to either make findings or state why none were made.
+The Department of Industry, Labor and Human Relations is not required to make specific findings as to a defense to a worker's claim, but it is better practice to either make findings or state why none were made.
 Universal Foundry Co. v.
 DILHR, 82 Wis.
 2d 479

 , 263 N.W.2d 172